-The singer Ellen Kristjánsdóttir and the pianist and keyboardist Eyþór Gunnarsson will perform together at the summer series, with a musical banquet consisting of Icelandic songs, hymns and some of Ellen’s other favourites.
+The singer Ellen Kristjánsdóttir and the pianist and keyboardist Eyþór Gunnarsson will perform together at the summer series, with a musical banquet consisting of Icelandic songs, hymns and some of Ellen’s other favorites.
 Ellen has published numerous albums and has also been in successful collaboration with Magnús Eiríksson and Mannakorn.
 Eyþór made his first appearance with the band Mezzoforte 1977, and is still very involved in the Icelandic music scene and has participated in numerous concerts and performed on approx. 200 audio CDs with many of the nation’s best-known artists.
-This is a unique opportunity to see these exceptional performers in the beutiful Nordic House concert hall.
+This is a unique opportunity to see these exceptional performers in the beautiful Nordic House concert hall.

 Wednesday the 19th of August at 21.

 Iceland’s beloved troubadour Svavar Knútur played the concert series last year for a full house, so it seemed a bit silly not to invite him over again this year.
 This summer, he is joined by one of Iceland’s best jazz/blues singers Kristjana Stefáns.
 Svavar and Kristjana have worked together before, with the release of the album Glæður in 2011, and a tour around Iceland last year.
 They come from a somewhat different background musically, something that only strengthens their collaboration.
 Their concert will surely be a very special evening of restful musical magic.